 Most of the drugs used to treat COPD are inhaled.
 Thus, appropriate use of inhaler devices is crucial to optimize the benefit-risk ratio of inhaled therapy.
-Achieving this goal requires choosing the appropriate device, providing education, checking inhaler use regularly and, whenever necessary, adapting education and device (see Figure).
+Achieving this goal requires choosing the appropriate device, providing education, checking inhaler use regularly and, whenever necessary, adapting education and device (Figure 3.10).

-There are currently at least 33 different inhaled therapies containing different bronchodilators (both short- and long-acting) and inhaled corticosteroids (ICS) alone or in combinations (see Figure).
-In addition, at least 22 different inhaler devices are available, (112) including nebulizers, metered-dose inhalers (MDIs) used with or without valved holding chamber (VHC)/spacers, breath-actuated MDIs (BAIs), soft mist inhalers (SMIs) and dry powder inhalers (DPIs) (113) In multi-dose DPIs, the powder is contained in a reservoir or in individual blisters.
-(113) More information about inhalation devices is available on the Asthma + Lung UK website.
-(114)
+acting) and inhaled corticosteroids (ICS) alone or in combinations (Figure 3.18).
+In addition, at least 22 different inhaler devices are available,(121) including nebulizers, metered-dose inhalers (MDIs) used with or without valved holding chamber (VHC)/spacers, breath-actuated MDIs (BAIs), soft mist inhalers (SMIs) and dry powder inhalers (DPIs)(122) In multi-dose DPIs, the powder is contained in a reservoir or in individual blisters.(122) More information about inhalation devices is available on the Asthma + Lung UK website.(123)